 See our 2008 presentation at University of Wollongong for an overview of other countries’ commitment to this issue.
 Australia needs to keep up!

-For more in-depth information about replacements for animals, visit the following sites:
+For more in-depth information about replacements for animals, see our Better Ways To Do Research publication and visit the following sites:

 What you can do: